make art, be art

 …dreaming ahead…

 I dream of a warm, vibrant, and accessible third space where cultural workers weave their artistic and spiritual practices with one another.
 We gather to ground in ancestral teachings, activating our shared power through our creativity.
-Together, we are devoted to heal what separates us, practice repair and care, imagine liberatory futures, and co-create a thriving Chicago for all.
+Together, we are devoted to heal what separates us, practice repair and care, imagine liberatory futures, and co-create a thriving sanctuary for all.

 In the future, I hope to co-create gatherings and events, storytelling and skillshare retreats, healing rituals, group devised installations and performances, and community cohorts for extended learning and practice.